Work Activities :

 2 PREPARE STORYLINE FOR COMMENTARY DELIVERY

-Once all information has been gathered, a Tour Guide needs to summarise information in an such a way that he/she will be able to deliver the information correctly and systematically.
+Once all information has been gathered, a Tour Guide needs to summarize information in an such a way that he/she will be able to deliver the information correctly and systematically.

 3 CONDUCT TOUR COMMENTARY